Dualstar: 1999-2004: Expansion and global era

-In January 2000, The Beanstalk Group reached an agreement to license Mary-Kate and Ashely from Dualstar, for a line of clothing, accessories, and cosmetics tentatively called "MK&A".
+In January 2000, The Beanstalk Group reached an agreement to license Mary-Kate and Ashley from Dualstar, for a line of clothing, accessories, and cosmetics tentatively called "MK&A".
 The Beanstalk Group would work as a middle man, obtaining a license, and approaching retailers to carry products utilizing the license.
 Beanstalk co-chairman Michael Stone said the Olsens interested him because their empire is built on the solid foundation of books.
 "For an entertainment property to be successful over the long term, we believe it has to consistently deliver a fantasy to the core audience.
 Mary-Kate and Ashley fulfill for girls the fantasy.
 Girls want to be like Mary-Kate and Ashley."

 In February 2000, at the North American International Toy Fair Mattel showed off the first Mary-Kate and Ashley dolls produced in their likenesses.
 With a sale-price of $5, the dolls would hit store shelves in March.

 In April it was announced a Mary-Kate and Ashley clothing line geared towards girls 6 to 12, would premiere at Walmart stores that spring.
 The line of apparel and accessories would be stocked at 2,500 stores across America.

 In October 2000, it was announced Dualstar would be producing a lifestyle magazine geared towards teenagers, with Mary-Kate and Ashley sharing the job as editors in chief.

-Also that year, it launched Dualstar Animation and entered into a pact with DIC Entertainment to launch a Mary-Kate and Ashley cartoon.
-The cartoon was subsequently picked up by ABC in 2001 for Disney's One Saturday Morning block.
+In December 2000, the upcoming animated series based on Mary-Kate and Ashley was initially named as Action Girls and would now feature the twins as globe-trotting movie stars.
+DIC would produce the series as a co-production with French broadcaster Canal J. The cartoon was subsequently picked up by ABC in 2001 for Disney's One Saturday Morning block and would be produced by DIC under a newly-formed Dualstar Animation label.
+The series, officially titled Mary-Kate and Ashley in Action! premiered in November 2001 and was pre-sold by DIC internationally.

 In 2002, the Olsens signed a 10-year contract of partnership at the age of 16, with Thorne.

 In 2003, the group estimated that the sales are around $1.4 billion.
 The interactive unit subsequently filed a lawsuit against Acclaim Entertainment in 2004.
-Also that year upon their 18th birthday, the Olsens took control of the Dualstar studio.
+Also that year, upon their 18th birthday, the Olsens took control of the Dualstar studio.

 On May 7, 2004, the company released New York Minute, the Olsen twins' last and only theatrical film since 1995's It Takes Two.
 The film did not do well at the box office, and suffered negative critical reception.
 Since then, Dualstar and the Olsens have neither produced nor starred in another film.

 "There is every intention to continue to nurture and celebrate the young customer base, and safely pursue the teen and young adult customer," Dualstar CEO Robert Thorne said.
 "Just as The Walt Disney Company produces feature films under the Disney and Touchstone labels respectively.
 Different audiences for us.
 But all positive values."